5 Lessons From Chris Guillebeau's Born For This Tour

 2. The process of discovery is equally as beneficial as any eureka moment.

 Playing off of the first lesson, don't become so laser-focused on the destination or desired end result that you lose sight of what's happening in the midst of the pursuit.
-Sure, those eureka moments are powerful and can lead you to the next best thing but don’t forget about the findings along the way.
+Sure, those eureka and aha moments are powerful and can lead you to the next best thing but don’t forget about the findings along the way.

 3. Vitality is not a strategy.